 Anatomy Scan ULTRASOUND

-- Healthy Beginnings has a collaborative relationship with Tri-Health, and our Cincinnati patients deliver at either Good Samaritan or Bethesda North Hospital.
+Healthy Beginnings’ Ohio patients deliver at Good Samaritan Hospital.
 Patients at our Northern Kentucky office deliver at St. Elizabeth South.

-- Good Samaritan and Bethesda North offer hospital care coordination, breast feeding preparation, and birthing classes.
+Good Samaritan offers hospital care coordination, breast feeding preparation, and birthing classes.